cmu-sei/crucible/docs/alloy/index.md

 ## Overview

 An Alloy Definition brings together a Player View, a Caster Directory, and a Steamfitter Scenario Template to create an event that is user-launchable.
-Events can be scheduled to run for a set ammount of time.
+Events can be scheduled to run for a set amount of time.
 Upon completion of the event, Alloy will clear up all related assets.

 ## Administrator Guide